-Saskatchewan's population is comprised of nearly 17% Indigenous people, yet the collective Indigenous voice is often silent at decision maker tables.
+Over 1.6 million of Canada’s population identifies as Indigenous, yet the collective Indigenous voice is often silent at decision-making tables.
 Imagine how powerful it would be to have an Indigenous perspective on the issues of the day.

 The Praxis Indigenous Panel allows Indigenous and non-Indigenous entities to poll individuals on their opinions.
 Panel members consist of participants from across Canada who are First Nation, Inuit, or Métis and have signed up to participate in relevant surveys.

 Are you First Nations,

 Inuit, or Métis?

 We invite you to become part of this unique panel to share your opinions, thoughts and concerns.
 The first 1,000 people to join will be entered into a draw to win an iPad.Join the Panel

 Indigenous Perspectives on the Pope's apology